Google Glass Lenses, Netflix Expansion, Chrome Lego, Prince Bootlegging [Tech News Digest]

 — Rmin (@Rmin__) January 23, 2014

 Netflix is preparing to bring its online video streaming service to mainland Europe, with a push initially into France and Germany.
-According to The Wall Street Journal [Paywall], the company is busy negotiating for the rights to stream in those two countries, as well as other unnamed territories.
+According to The Wall Street Journal, the company is busy negotiating for the rights to stream in those two countries, as well as other unnamed territories.

-Netflix CEO Reed Hastings suggested as much in a recent letter [PDF] to shareholders, saying, “We plan later this year to embark on a substantial European expansion.”
+Netflix CEO Reed Hastings suggested as much in a recent letter [No Longer Available] to shareholders, saying, “We plan later this year to embark on a substantial European expansion.”
 However, this is the first strong suggestion of which countries are going to be targeted.

 The Pirate Bay Block Ruled “Ineffective”